anywhichway/lazui/docs/lazui.md

    options: {}, // options to pass to router allowRemote": true // optional, default is false, use true to allow spoofing of remote content, allowRemote:true,
-   markdownProcessor: { // optional, only required is you expect to have untranslated Markdown delivered to the browser
+   markdownProcessor: { // optional, only required if you expect to have untranslated Markdown delivered to the browser
       src:'https://esm.sh/markdown-it',
       call:'render',
       isClass:true,